Home > How To

 1

-When you open up the Excel document you want to start editing, click on the row you want to freeze.
+When you open up the Excel document you want to start editing, click on the row or column you want to freeze.

-The way this works is if you highlight a row, all others rows above it will be frozen so if you choose row 5, the 4 previous rows will also be frozen on your screen allowing you to get a bulk of information saved at once.
+The way this works is if you highlight a row or column, all others rows above or columns on the side will be frozen.
+For example, if you choose row 5, the 4 previous rows will also be frozen on your screen, allowing you to get a bulk of information saved at once.

 Step